kissplugins/KISS-woo-order-monitoring-alerts/ROADMAP.md

 ✅ **Easier testing** - Better isolation for unit tests ✅ **Team scalability** - Easier for multiple developers

+See newly added PROJECT-PSR4.md for more details and ongoing status.

 ### **Why NOT for MVP:**

 1. **Performance Overhead**